 c) the student will (in this instance or cumulatively) miss more than one third of classes on a module which requires prescribed attendance; or

-d) any absence of a student on a Tier 4 Visa.
+d) any absence of a student on a Student visa.

 16. Where a student’s absence will have a significant impact, a medical certificate or other appropriate supporting documentation should normally be provided indicating the nature of the symptoms or circumstances that prevented the student from attending on the dates in question.
 It is the student’s responsibility to provide formal documentation to support the reasons for their absence.
 Note that medical certificates will not normal be available for periods of less than 7 calendar days and doctors may charge for some documentation.